foureyes/csci-ua.0480-fall2020-034/midterm/sp20-sample.md

 # Example Questions for Midterm

-This is a quickly put-together set of sample questions.
-There are likely lots of typos, and the gradescope portion won't be posted until Thursday, 3/26, morning... and it may not be fully functional.
 The instructions and questions below will be very similar to the actual exam... with the exception of an academic pledge being required as one of the first questions.

 <hr>